-Editorial note: As Britain descends into an orgy of handwringing about the abuse of vulnerable people, this is the first of several posts to tackle the issue
+Editorial note: As Britain descends into an orgy of handwringing about the abuse of vulnerable people, this is the first of several posts to tackle the issue.

 In 2000 when I gave a lecture on Psychopharmacology and the Government of the Self at the invitation of the University of Toronto, I ran into a problem.
 In the public domain our shared difficulties were because of this lecture.
-In fact, the difficulties stemmed from a member of the Establishment – Charlie Nemeroff – who put the frighteners on the U of T about hiring Healy.
+In fact, the difficulties stemmed from a member of the Establishment – Charlie Nemeroff – who put the frighteners on the University of Toronto about hiring Healy.